Which Microsoft Office Version to Get

 Although these are limited in that they don’t include all the program features, they may have what you need.
 They are certainly a good risk-free alternative.

 Microsoft 365 is the program formerly known as Office 365.
-The name changed officially in April of 2020 as a part of Microsoft’s rebranding as an “all-in-one” platform.
+The name changed officially in April 2020 as a part of Microsoft’s rebranding as an “all-in-one” platform.
 This bundle includes the latest versions of:

 The new features introduced in this plan (over the 2019 version) are the Office mobile app and the Editor feature, a slightly more advanced version of their existing proofreading software.